XinFinOrg/XDCMonitor/src/monitoring/consensus/miner/README.md

    - ConsensusMonitor registers and manages all monitoring intervals
    - MinerMonitor exposes its monitoring logic but doesn't schedule itself
    - This centralizes scheduling and cleanup for better resource management
+   - Monitoring cycles are tracked to detect initial runs and handle them appropriately

 ## Monitoring Approach